 Scams through Facebook’s Messenger platform are being reported at higher rates than ever before, according to AARP, citing its own data as well as that of the federal government.
 Since Facebook’s early days, cybercriminals have been mining Facebook’s direct-messaging capabilities to scam unsuspecting victims out of money.
 One of the earliest Messenger scams involved a message, purportedly from a friend, claiming they were stuck in a foreign country and in desperate need of immediate financial assistance to get out.
 It wasn’t really the friend, however, but rather a scammer who had hacked into the friend’s account.
-Here are 14 other Facebook scams it’s finally time to stop falling for.
+Here are some other Facebook scams to stop falling for.

 Imposter scams prey on our vulnerabilities

 Imposter scams such as “the friend in a foreign country” have evolved and proliferated over the years.
 The common thread is the scammer either creates an account impersonating an actual Facebook account or hacks into an existing Facebook account.
 In either case, the scammer then uses the fake/hacked account to send private messages to the account holder’s friends that elicit either money or personal information.
 The messages vary, but all are designed to prey on our human vulnerabilities, including:

 - the desire to be a “hero”

 - the desire to be loved and admired

 - the desire to avoid shame or punishment